jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

             #     self.x/self.y
             # )
     ```
-    the terminal shows passing tests, and we now have a way to `catch` Exceptions when testing, which allows us to confirm that code raises an error and allow our other tests to continue when they encounter expected failures
+    the terminal reveals passing tests, and we now have a way to `catch` Exceptions when testing, which allows us to confirm that code raises an error and allow our other tests to continue when they encounter expected failures

 - <span style="color:orange">**REFACTOR**</span>: make it better
     we can update `test_division` to test other division cases when the divisor is not 0 by adding a condition